 There are normally multiple bars at the gym.
 These can include the dip bar and chin up bar, for example.

 When signing up at David Lloyd Clubs, you’ll receive a full induction and tour of the gym to make sure you are familiar with all the equipment.
-Find your nearest club here.
+Find a gym near you.
 If you require further assistance, we have a number of excellent personal trainers who will be able to help you get to grips with gym equipment and how best to use it.